Our Knowledge Centre combines multipe offerings with a single purpose: to help you develop your training, people and organisation.

 Mentoring in Organisations in Ireland

 Mentoring programmes have rapidly increased in popularity amongst many organisations in recent years.
 The purpose of this report is to provide a greater insight into organisational mentoring programmes aimed at supporting leadership and behavioural development initiatives.
 This need for greater insight is due to an increased interest from organisations seeking to introduce such programmes.
-This report draws upon survey responses from eighteen organisations who already have such initiatives in place.
+This report draws upon survey responses from 18 organisations who already have such initiatives in place.

 Apprenticeships vs Internships in Learning & Development